amankkg/scaling-octo-funicular/README.md

 1. Accessible MongoDB database with following collections:
    - `accounts` - user accounts, admin must be populated with password hashed by `bcrypt`
    - `people` - to be filled with person form submissions
-1. `.env` file with mandatory (i.e. with no fallbacks in source code) entries.
+1. `.env` file with all required entries.
 See `./.env.example` for details

 ## Project structure